sharovatov/sharovatov.github.io/e/2024-01-qa-knowledge.md

 Then we leave all the non-critical checks out, potentially noting them so that they can be checked later during the probation period.

+If some of the remaining checks still yield overly long interview time, we need to decide whether to find proxy methods for each check, or simply skip these checks (which will reduce the overall extensiveness even further).

+**[what is proxy check?]**

+At this stage we should end up having a list of checks (or proxy checks) which all would fit in a short interview.

 ### Smoke test plan for a QA engineer

 Let's proceed with the case of hiring a QA engineer who has among other duties to prepare a risk assessment strategy.
 Let's try to come up with a way to reduce the extensiveness of the verification process of skills required for this task.